 Well drained, desert locations; dry washes, cliff faces.
 Up to 4,000 feet

 Ovate, hairy, with toothed, wrinkled edges; up to 2.5 inches long

-, the desert rock nettle.
+Long, thin, sharp, stinging bristles cover the buds, leaves and stems of eucnide urens, the desert rock nettle.
 The plant forms sizeable clumps, staying fairly close to the ground, with flowers creating dense clusters along the upper few inches of the stems; mature specimens may have hundreds of blooms.
-Each flower is up to 2 inches across, composed of five white or pale cream petals, slightly darker at the base, centered on a cluster of white stamens.
-The flowers are a favored food of desert bighorn sheep, despite the stinging hairs just underneath.
-Plants often retain clusters of dead, brown leaves from previous years.
+Each flower is up to 2 inches across, composed of five white or pale cream petals, slightly darker at the base, centered on a cluster of up to 50 white stamens around a white style, similar in length.
+Anthers are shorter than the filaments.